funql/funql-dotnet/docs/learn/integrations/nodatime.md

 ### 2. Add extension method

-Add an extension method to easily configure FunQL with NodaTime support:
+To simplify adding NodaTime support to FunQL, create an extension method for the LINQ configuration:

 ```csharp
 /// <summary>Extensions related to <see cref="ILinqConfigBuilder"/> and <see cref="NodaTime"/>.</summary>